dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 ```

 ### 7.3 - Using a while loop and making a custom map method

+So then there is making a custom array map method using a while loop as one way to go about addressing this issue with sparse arrays and the array map method.

 ```js
 var custMap = function (arr, func) {